vominhtri231/Notes/Java/Build_tool/Gradle/Standout_features.md

 ## Wrapper

-This allow to run the build script consistently, without cares for gradle version nor operating system.
+This allow to run the build script consistently, without cares for Gradle version nor operating system.
 Wrapper is consider as Gradle best practice and the wrapper files should be checked to the version control.

 The wrapper files should be organized as below: